-The annual cash flow projections on the CashFlow sheet are automatically compiled from the input values that are entered on the Assumptions sheet.
-The calculation of the line items that are included on the cash flow projections is covered under the Assumptions section of these instructions.
-The only user input that is required on the CashFlow sheet is the addition of expense items (if additional expenses have been added to the Assumptions sheet).
+The annual cash flow projections on the CashFlow sheet are automatically compiled from the input values entered on the Assumptions sheet.
+The calculations of the line items included on the cash flow projections are covered under the Assumptions section of these instructions.
+The only user input which is required on the CashFlow sheet is the addition of expense items (if additional expenses have been added to the Assumptions sheet).

 If additional expense items have been added on the Assumptions sheet, you may notice that not all the expense items are included in the cash flow projections.
 The additional expenses have to be added to the cash flow projections by inserting the appropriate number of additional rows anywhere between the existing expense rows and copying the formulas in column A to G from one of the existing rows.
 Note that the descriptions of the expense items below the empty rows will change after inserting the new rows but all the appropriate descriptions are included after copying the formulas.

 The order in which expense items are displayed on the CashFlow sheet is exactly the same as the order in which expense items are included on the Assumptions sheet.
-If you therefore delete some of the expenses from the list on the Assumptions sheet, the row below the last expense item on the CashFlow sheet will contain the "Add new expense items above this row" text.
-You therefore need to delete this row and all the other rows below it in the Expenses section so that only valid expense items are included on the cash flow projections.
+If you therefore delete some of the expenses from the list on the Assumptions sheet, there will be too many expense items included on the CashFlow sheet but all the descriptions of all of the excess items will automatically change to "Delete this row!" which makes it easy to know which excess items to delete.

 Note: The cash outflow relating to the repayment of loans is not included on the cash flow forecast because it is included in the calculation of the weighted average cost of capital (WACC) which is used as the discount rate in calculating the NPV and estimated business valuation.